 Q: If I join as a Consultant Member, will I get lots of consultancy work enquiries?

-consultants?
-We suspect very few.
+quantity.
 However, those looking for a gardener in

 the Member Register will see the Consultant section and at least understand

-the difference - maybe resulting in work.
+the difference - maybe resulting in more work.

 We expect consultant members to create work opportunities through blogging, training, coaching, supporting contractors etc - the Consultant category is designed to support that activity by distinguishing contracting work from consultancy work.